 With Duolingo, you can use the entire product for free!
 Keep reading for a further breakdown of the products of Duolingo and Babbel.

 The company was founded in 2011 by Luis Von Ahn.
 Duolingo burst onto the Computer Assisted Language Learning (CALL) scene.
 On their website, Duolingo states their mission statement is to “make learning fun.”
 They make an effort to make their website design look fun and friendly as they have animations to go with each of their descriptions.
 Duolingo uses what they term “gamification” strategies to help users learn a foreign language.
-What makes Duolingo unique from their competitors is their content creation.
+What makes Duolingo unique from its competitors is its content creation.
 They use the modern idea of crowdsourcing to help structure their lesson plans and translations.
-So far, there outside the box thinking has paid off.
+So far, there, outside the box thinking has paid off.
 According to CB insights, in 2015, Duolingo was valued at 2.5 times the value of industry titan Rosetta Stone.

 They were founded in 2007, Babbel beings the world’s first language learning app.
-They frame their lesson plans as being an excellent fit for “on the go” learning and app.
+They frame their lesson plans as an excellent fit for “on the go” learning and app.
 Babbel is truly an international company.
 Its current headquarters are in Germany, and it is the number 1 in the world in innovative companies within the field of education.
 Babbel thinks they are superior to other language apps.
 Especially for those who are looking to learn to have a quick conversation.
 According to a study on their website site, “73% of our users indicated that they’d be able to have a short, simple conversation in their new language within five hours of using Babbel.”

 Babbel charges users on a subscription basis after testing their initial proficiencies.
 We will explain the pricing methods used by both companies below.